developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/barcode/index.md

 DataWedge decodes all major barcode symbologies.
 Popular formats are enabled by default in all DataWedge Profiles (indicated by an &#42;). **To improve scanning performance, Zebra recommends disabling all Decoders not required by the app(s) associated with a given Profile**.

+**Note**:
-**Note**: Decoders lacking configurable parameters do not appear in the [Decoder Parameters section](#decoderparameters).
+* Decoders lacking configurable parameters do not appear in the [Decoder Parameters section](#decoderparameters).
 Others are linked to their corresponding parameter descriptions.
+* Only "Australian Postal" or "Canadian Postal" should be selected as a decoder, not both.
+If both are simultaneously selected as decoders, only "Canadian Postal" barcodes are decoded.
 <br>

 -----